django-cms/django-cms/docs/topics/commonly_used_plugins.rst

     )

-There are several solutions for Python and Django out there to automatically resize your pictures, you can find some on `Django Packages`_ and compare them there.
+There are several solutions for Python and Django out there to automatically re-size your pictures, you can find some on `Django Packages`_ and compare them there.

 In your project template directory create a folder called ``djangocms_picture/plugins`` and